 Following an update of the EU's Animal Health Law (Regulation (EU) 2016/429), which entered into force on April 21, 2021, the EU has updated all required certificates for products of animal origin.
-Models of the new certificates for food of animal origin were published in Commission Implementing Regulation (EU) No 2020/2235, as amended by Commission Implementing Regulation (EU) 2021/1471.
-The transitional provisions of Regulation 2020/2235 allow for the continued use of the old certificates until March 15, 2022, provided that the certificates are signed before January 15, 2022.
+Models of the new certificates for food of animal origin were published by the EU and implemented by U.S. agencies.
+Several amendments to the new certificates were made since their first publication.
+They are available from Commission Implementing Regulation (EU) 2020/2235 (consolidated version July 14, 2022) and U.S. Government agencies are making use of the transitional periods foreseen in EU legislation to switch to updated certificate versions.